What’s the big picture?

-Gold (XAUUSD) resumed its downtrend after hitting a one-week high.
-Gold prices gained upward momentum on Thursday amid the weakness in US dollar and the slide in yields, and as it bounced off the psychological $1800 levels.
-But the yellow metal has lost momentum again in Asia and sideway trading between $1780 and $1883 is likely to continue.
-We still remain bullish long term on gold as noted by Ole here, and a move above $1868 will be key to reverse the bearish momentum.
+Gold (XAUUSD) marches past 1850.
+Gold prices continued to be bid on Monday and the yellow metal surged above $1850/USD.
+We still remain bullish long term on gold as noted by Ole here, and a move above $1868 (38.2% retracement of the 210-dollar April to May correction) will be key to reverse the bearish momentum.

 What to consider?